 ALL SHOPPI DOKI

 Shopping today is 24/7 at the click of a mouse.
 But where is the classic shopping street justified and how do products have to be presented offline today?
-Roger Stämpfli, Executive Creative Director at aroma, answers questions.
+Answers by Roger Stämpfli, Executive Creative Director.

 Roger, how do you go shopping?